Yousaf says in-laws still alive in Gaza after days without contact

 In a letter understood to have been sent on Thursday evening, he said Israel has a right to defend itself following the Hamas attacks on October 7, but he added action must be taken now to stop the “staggering humanitarian disaster” unfolding in Gaza before it becomes “cataclysmic”.

-A spokesperson for the Foreign, Commonwealth and Development office said: “Our top priority remains the release of hostages and safety of British nationals in Gaza, and for humanitarian aid to get through.
+A spokesman for the Foreign, Commonwealth and Development office said: “Our top priority remains the release of hostages and safety of British nationals in Gaza, and for humanitarian aid to get through.

 “Humanitarian pauses will be an important operational tool to support these goals.
 Our support for Israel’s right to defend itself under international law remains unchanged.”